Federated learning: Hybrid federated dual coordinate ascent (HyFDCA)

 There is only one other algorithm that focuses on hybrid FL, HyFEM proposed by Zhang et al. (2020).
 This algorithm uses a feature matching formulation that balances clients building accurate local models and the server learning an accurate global model.
 This requires a matching regularizer constant that must be tuned based on user goals and results in disparate local and global models.
 Furthermore, the convergence results provided for HyFEM only prove convergence of the matching formulation not of the original global problem.
 This work is substantially different than HyFDCA's approach which uses data on local clients to build a global model that converges to the same solution as if the model was trained centrally.
 Furthermore, the local and global models are synchronized and do not require the adjustment of a matching parameter between local and global models.
 However, HyFEM is suitable for a vast array of architectures including deep learning architectures, whereas HyFDCA is designed for convex problems like logistic regression and support vector machines.

-Federated ViT using Dynamic Aggregation (FED-REV)

-Federated Learning (FL) provides training of global shared model using decentralized data sources on edge nodes while preserving data privacy.
-However, its performance in the computer vision applications using Convolution neural network (CNN) considerably behind that of centralized training due to limited communication resources and low processing capability at edge nodes.
-Alternatively, Pure Vision transformer models (VIT) outperform CNNs by almost four times when it comes to computational efficiency and accuracy.
-Hence, we propose a new FL model with reconstructive strategy called FED-REV, Illustrates how attention-based structures (pure Vision Transformers) enhance FL accuracy over large and diverse data distributed over edge nodes, in addition to the proposed reconstruction strategy that determines the dimensions influence of each stage of the vision transformer and then reduce its dimension complexity which reduce computation cost of edge devices in addition to preserving accuracy achieved due to using the pure Vision transformer.
+HyFDCA is empirically benchmarked against the aforementioned HyFEM as well as the popular FedAvg in solving convex problem (specifically classification problems) for several popular datasets (MNIST, Covtype, and News20).
+The authors found HyFDCA converges to a lower loss value and higher validation accuracy in less overall time in 33 of 36 comparisons examined and 36 of 36 comparisons examined with respect to the number of outer iterations.
+Lastly, HyFDCA only requires tuning of one hyperparameter, the number of inner iterations, as opposed to FedAvg (which requires tuning three) or HyFEM (which requires tuning four).
+In addition to FedAvg and HyFEM being quite difficult to optimize hyperparameters in turn greatly affecting convergence, HyFDCA's single hyperparameter allows for simpler practical implementations and hyperparameter selection methodologies.